tjarkvandemerwe/tidyprompt/README.md

 #### ‘tidyprompt’ versus ‘elmer’ & ‘tidyllm’

-In line with the above philosophy, ‘tidyprompt’ is less focused on interfacing with the APIs of various LLM providers, like R packages ‘elmer’ and ‘tidyllm’ do.
-Instead, ‘tidyprompt’ is primarily focused on offering a framework for constructing prompts and associated logic for complex interactions with LLMs.
+In line with the above, ‘tidyprompt’ is less focused on interfacing with the APIs of various LLM providers, like R packages ‘elmer’ and ‘tidyllm’ do.
+Instead, ‘tidyprompt’ is primarily focused on offering a framework for constructing prompts and associated logic for interactions with LLMs.

 We aim to design ‘tidyprompt’ in such a way that it may be compatible with ‘elmer’, ‘tidyllm’, and any other packages offering an interface to